jsrowley00/ClassMate/ProfessorPrep/replit.md

 - **Onboarding Tutorial**: First-time users are shown an interactive guided tour that walks them through key features:
   - For students: sidebar navigation, Study Assistant chatbot, My Courses section, creating self-study rooms, uploading files, and organizing with modules
   - For professors: sidebar navigation, creating courses, adding modules, uploading materials, and inviting students
-  - Users can re-access the tutorial anytime via the "Show me how" button on their dashboard
+  - Users can re-access the tutorial anytime via the question mark (?) help icon in the header
   - Onboarding completion is tracked per role (hasSeenStudentOnboarding, hasSeenProfessorOnboarding fields in users table)
+- **Canvas LMS Integration**: Professors can import study materials directly from their Canvas courses:
+  - OAuth 2.0 authentication flow - professors connect by entering their school's Canvas URL and authorizing access
+  - Browse Canvas courses where they are a teacher
+  - View course files organized by Canvas modules
+  - Select multiple files to import at once
+  - Imported files are automatically processed (text extraction for DOCX/PPTX) and added to ClassMate modules
+  - Supports PDF, Word docs, PowerPoint, images, and videos
+  - Requires Canvas developer credentials (CANVAS_CLIENT_ID, CANVAS_CLIENT_SECRET) to be configured

 ### System Design Choices
 - **Frontend**: React with TypeScript, Wouter for routing, TanStack Query for data fetching, Shadcn UI for components, and Tailwind CSS for styling.